raul23/py-common-utils/README.md

 # utility

-Python toolbox used in various projects
+Used in various Python projects